jnj3uf212121/NETWORK-SETUP/README.md

-**Network Infrastructure Overview:**
+**Home Network Infrastructure Overview:**

-Implemented and managed a robust network infrastructure featuring a hierarchical topology, ensuring efficient data flow and connectivity across all layers.
+I implemented and managed a robust home network infrastructure using a hierarchical topology to ensure efficient data flow and connectivity throughout my residence.

 **Core Layer:**
-- Utilized TP-Link ER605 V2 Wired Gigabit VPN Router as the central gateway for internet connectivity and secure remote access via VPN technology.
+- Employed a TP-Link ER605 V2 Wired Gigabit VPN Router as the central gateway for internet connectivity, facilitating secure remote access with VPN technology.

 **Distribution Layer:**
-- Deployed TP-Link TL-SG116E 16 Port Gigabit Switch to efficiently manage network traffic, incorporating advanced features such as QoS, VLANs, and LAG for optimized performance and segmentation.
+- Deployed a TP-Link TL-SG116E 16 Port Gigabit Switch to manage home network traffic effectively, utilizing advanced features such as QoS, VLANs, and LAG for optimized performance and segmentation.

 **Access Layer:**
-- Integrated AMD Ryzen 7 5700U Mini PC as a high-performance workstation and server for diverse applications, enhancing network accessibility and functionality.
+- Integrated an AMD Ryzen 7 5700U Mini PC as a high-performance workstation and server, hosting a variety of applications and services, thus enhancing network functionality.
-- Leveraged Linux Ubuntu Server and Windows 2019 AD Server for hosting critical services, including file sharing, web applications, user authentication, and policy enforcement.
+- Set up both Linux Ubuntu Server and Windows 2019 AD Server for crucial home services, including file sharing, web applications, user authentication, and policy management.

 **Wireless Connectivity:**
-- Established wireless access points using TP-Link AX1800 WiFi 6 Router (Archer AX21), ensuring seamless connectivity for mobile devices and laptops with support for WiFi 6 technology.
+- Configured TP-Link AX1800 WiFi 6 Router (Archer AX21) to provide stable and fast wireless access throughout the house, supporting WiFi 6 technology for enhanced connectivity.

 **Visual Representation:**